AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Deployment Study

-\ipstart{Debriefing} After deployment, we scheduled a debriefing session with each participant at their homes.
-We first asked them to complete an exit survey consisting of 7-point Likert scale questions across six subscales of the Technology Acceptance Model (TAM)~\cite{Venkatesh2008TAM3}---\textit{perceived usefulness}, \textit{perceived ease of use}, \textit{efficacy for self-use}, \textit{perceived control}, \textit{output quality}, and \textit{intention to keep using our system}---for both the \creator{} and \reader{} apps, assessed separately.
-The survey also asked parents to rate their perception of changes in their child's behavior as well as the corresponding shifts in parental response strategies, for each target behavior they had entered into the system, using a 5-point Likert scale (from ``Changed very negatively'' to ``Changed very positively'' with ``Not changed' as neutral).
-After the survey, we conducted a semi-structured interview with parents.
-We asked about their overall experience of creating and reading stories with \sysname{}, their child's reactions to created stories and engagement in the reading activities, and the system's impact on parenting.
-We also posed follow-up questions related to their survey responses focusing on the drawbacks of the system and opportunities for improvement.
-Each debriefing session took about an hour.
+\ipstart{Debriefing} After deployment, we had a one-hour debriefing session with each participant.
+They first completed an exit survey with 7-point Likert scale questions across six subscales of the Technology Acceptance Model (TAM)~\cite{Venkatesh2008TAM3} for both \creator{} and \reader{} apps, assessed separately.
+The survey also asked parents to rate their perception of changes in their child's behavior, if any, and the corresponding shifts in parental response strategies, for each target behavior they had entered into the system, in a 5-point Likert scale.
+Then we conducted a semi-structured interview.
+We asked about their experience of creating and reading stories with \sysname{}, their child's reactions to created stories and engagement in the reading activities, and the system's impact on parenting.
+All surveys and interviews were conducted with parents, as our system primarily targets them and directly collecting reliable responses from autistic children can be challenging, due to their communication and developmental constraints.
+Prior work on autistic children also notes these challenges and often relies on parent-reported data~\cite{choi2025aacesstalk, meerson2024provia}.